-Since you are making a sweet bread, bread flour is best!
+Since you are making sweet bread, bread flour is best!
 Available at most grocery stores, bread flour will ensure your ooey-gooey cinnamon rolls are soft, fluffy with the perfect rise.
-These can be made with purpose flour, but take the time to grab some bread flour and if you have leftover, make this amazing Russian Black Bread.
+However; in a pinch I’ve used all-purpose flour, and it still turns out well, maybe not as fluffy.

 Yes, they will continue to rise slowly in the refrigerator.
 Be sure to cover tightly with plastic wrap and bring to room temperature (at least 30-60 minutes) before baking.